NNRVINTAGE/ThouSands-Forum/README.md

 ## short Q&A
 you may ask
-"why php? is there no other language you can use or you just being lazy?" whatever you want to call me but neither of that is the answer, simply i've already pay for some hosting a month prior before hackathon(and it's not cheap) because I actually interested in learning PHP again before joining hackathon so i just go with it.
+"why php? is there no other language you can use or you just being lazy?" whatever you want to call me but neither of that is the answer, simply i've already bought php hosting month prior before hackathon because I were interested in learning PHP again before joining hackathon so i just go with it.

-now that the question get answered, give me back my coffee >:(
+oh and one thing, give me back my coffee >:(